 The City is located in Summit County in northeast Ohio, approximately 35 miles south of Cleveland.
 The City, which is the county seat, was incorporated in 1836.
 The City is home to world-renowned medical facilities, a minor league baseball team, the Akron Civic Theatre, Lock 3, Stan Hywet Hall and Gardens, the Towpath Trail and numerous parks.
-The City is rich in educational and medical facilities, including the University of Akron, Stark State College of Technology-Akron Campus, the Cleveland Clinic Akron General and Summa Akron City Hospital.
+The City is rich in educational and medical facilities, including the University of Akron, Stark State College of Technology-Akron Campus, the Cleveland Clinic Akron General, Akron Children's Hospital, and Summa Akron City Hospital.

 In the 2000 Census classifications, the City was in the Akron Primary Metropolitan Statistical Area (PMSA), comprised of Summit and Portage Counties.
 It was also in the Cleveland-Akron-Lorain Consolidated Metropolitan Statistical Area (CMSA).
 Effective in 2003, the PMSA was renamed the Akron Metropolitan Statistical Area (MSA).
 The CMSA was reclassified as the Cleveland-Akron-Elyria Combined Statistical Area (CSA).
 After new delineation standards were announced in 2013, Akron remains an MSA, defined as Summit and Portage Counties, and is part of the larger Cleveland-Akron-Canton Combined Statistical Area.
+2010 Census detail/delineation data is not available as of this publication.
+Please see local comparative U.S. Cenus data on page 16.